FirebirdSQL/jaybird/src/documentation/faq.md

 Which Java versions are supported?
 ----------------------------------

+Jaybird 4 supports Java 7, 8, 11 and 12.
+Support for Java 9 and higher is
+limited to the latest LTS and current latest release, but in practice Jaybird should work on all Java 9+ versions.

+Jaybird 4 is the last version to support Java 7, support will be dropped with Jaybird 5.
+Java 8 support may be dropped from Jaybird 5 as well depending on the actual release timeline.

 Jaybird 3.0 supports Java 7 and 8 and has basic support for Java 9.

 Jaybird 2.2 supports Java 6, 7 and 8.